jvs/knives/README.md

 ## Optional Rule: Going for Broke

-When taking the bank (before picking up the bank cards), a player may declare "going for broke" - attempting to win zero coins.
+When taking the bank (before looking at the bank cards), a player may declare "going for broke" - attempting to win zero coins.

 **Changes:**
 - Discard 2 cards face-down instead of banking them (don't count as coins)